 These plants are easy to grow and are often passed down through the generations.
-With Holiday Cactus, the million-dollar question isn’t how to grow it, but how to make it bloom.
+With a Holiday Cactus, the million-dollar question is not how to grow it but how to make it bloom.
 With a little extra attention during the fall months, you can have your plants blooming for the holidays.

-The blooms of Holiday Cactus come in many colors, including white, pink, red, purple, and salmon-orange.
+The blooms of Holiday Cacti come in many colors, including white, pink, red, purple, and salmon-orange.
 Older plants will have long, arching stems that make them well-suited to hanging baskets or plant stands.

-Don’t be intimidated by the word "calendar,” since these plants actually thrive on benign neglect.
-They need very little in the way of nutrients, occasional watering, and can even be stowed away in a cool spare room.
+Do not be intimidated by the word "calendar" since these plants thrive on benign neglect.
+They need minimal nutrients and occasional watering and can even be stored in a cool spare room.
 Nevertheless, these monthly tips will help your plant thrive and bloom on demand.

-- January: If you received a Holiday Cactus as a gift, you get to start out easy.
+- January: If you received a Holiday Cactus as a gift, you could start easy.
 Let your plant rest for about a month after blooming.
-Keep it in a cool spot with indirect light, and water it sparingly until growth starts.
+Then, keep it in a cool spot with indirect light and water it sparingly until growth starts.

 - February: Starting now through April, you can repot your Holiday Cactus if needed.
-They like to be root-bound, so try to resist the urge unless you feel the plant is suffering due to poor soil.
+They like to be root-bound, so try to resist the urge unless you feel the plant suffers from poor soil.

 - March: When new growth begins, you can pinch or prune your plant.
 These cuttings can be rooted to make more plants!

 - April – September: This is the plant's growing season.
-If you wish, you can feed it every few weeks with an all-purpose plant food with a 1-1-1 ratio.
-If you move it outdoors, keep it in a cool, shady spot.
-Water when the top inch of soil feels dry (no more than once a week), but only water enough to moisten the root ball – do not repeatedly soak the plant, and don’t leave water in the drainage tray.
+Every few weeks, you can feed it with an all-purpose plant food with a 1-1-1 ratio.
+Keep it in a cool, shady spot if you move it outdoors.
+Water when the top inch of soil feels dry (no more than once a week), but only water enough to moisten the root ball.
+Do not repeatedly soak the plant and leave water in the drainage tray.

-- September – October: This is the more critical time for ensuring your Holiday Cactus will bloom.
-Beginning in September, put your Holiday Cactus in a cool room (ideally around 50 °F/10 °C) with indirect bright light for 10-12 hours and total darkness for 12-14 hours.
-"Total darkness" means just that – no daylight, and no artificial light, either.
-You can easily achieve this by moving your plants in and out of a dark closet, or by covering them with a thick fabric cover – just take care that the cover doesn’t break the plant.
-They’ll need these conditions for 6-8 weeks to ensure flower bud formation.
-Stop fertilizing, and reduce watering to keep the soil just barely moist (once every couple of weeks).
+- September – October: This is the critical time to ensure your Holiday Cactus will bloom.
+Beginning of September, put your Holiday Cactus in a cool room, ideally around 50 °F (10 °C), with indirect bright light for 10 to 12 hours and total darkness for 12 to 14 hours.
+"Total darkness" means just that, no daylight and no artificial light, either.
+You can easily achieve this by moving your plants in and out of a dark closet or covering them with a thick fabric.
+Just take care that the cover does not break the plant.
+They will need these conditions for 6 to 8 weeks to ensure flower bud formation.
+Stop fertilizing and reduce watering to keep the soil barely moist (once every couple of weeks).

 - November – December: When your plant is full of flower buds, you can stop the light-dark routine and bring your plant out to be enjoyed.
 Resume moderate watering.
 The cooler the location, the longer the blooms will last!

-- Don’t expose these plants to freezing temperatures!
-Despite their love of cooler temperatures, they are still tropical plants that won’t withstand freezing conditions.
+- Do not expose these plants to freezing temperatures!
+Despite their love of cooler temperatures, they are still tropical plants that will not withstand freezing conditions.

-- They like about 50-60 % humidity, which can be achieved using a pebble tray.
+- They like about 50 to 60 % humidity, which can be achieved using a pebble tray.

 - Never place your Holiday Cactus near a heat register, exterior door, or drafty window, and keep it out of burning sunlight.

 - Holiday cactus can easily be propagated by cuttings.
-Pinch off a section of stem that has 2-3 jointed segments.
-Let the cuttings dry for a few hours, then push them in a small pot with the same planting mix as the adult plant.
-Treat the cuttings just like an adult plant, and within a few weeks they’ll be rooted and growing.
+First, pinch off a stem section with 2 to 3 jointed segments.
+Let the cuttings dry for a few hours, then push them into a small pot with the same planting mix as the adult plant.
+Treat the cuttings like adult plants.
+They will be rooted and growing within a few weeks.

-- Don’t fall into the trap of constantly repotting into a bigger pot.
-Holiday Cactus likes to be root-bound, and repotting every 2-3 years (even back into the same pot) is plenty.
-If you repot, use a sterile, well-draining potting soil such as those packaged for African violets, orchids, or bromeliads.
+- Do not fall into the trap of constantly repotting into a bigger pot.
+Holiday Cactus likes to be root-bound, and repotting every 2 to 3 years (even back into the same pot) is plenty.
+If you repot, use sterile, well-draining potting soil such as those packaged for African violets, orchids, or bromeliads.